IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_network.html.markdown

 ---

 # ibm_pi_network
 Retrieve information about the network that your Power Systems Virtual Server instance is connected to.
-For more information, about power virtual server instance network, see [setting up an IBM i network install server](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-preparing-install-server).
+For more information, about power virtual server instance network, see [setting up an IBM network install server](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-configuring-subnet).

 ## Example usage